Skip to main content

 Publication ID

-To create a publication requires a Publication ID.
+To create a publication requires a Publication ID on the publication root document.
 This value must be:

 • Unique for the PageSeeder server domain (similar to Document ID).